 - If you're visiting several Hollywood attractions on the same day, you can save money on the Paramount Tour with a Go Card.
-Use this handy guide to find out all you need to know about it or just buy it online in advance.

 Besides the basic tour described below, Warner Bros. offers an expanded tour or two that cover more areas, go into more depth and may include lunch in the commissary.
 Visit their website to find out about these options if you're interested.
 The deluxe tour experiences may also have a higher minimum age requirement.

 The name of this tour changes from time to time, but most recently it was called the VIP Tour.

 The Warner Bros Studio is a real, working film production area, not a theme park.
 Every tour is different, depending on film and television production schedules, but they regularly include a visit to a set or two and a peek at some of Hollywood behind the scenes.
 Highlights of the tour include:

 - The reception center shows a short film highlighting Warner's history.

 - Visitors travel in groups of twelve or less in an open-air tram.
 The tour varies, but you may see the Costume Department, Scenic Department, sound stages, editing rooms, screening theaters, and the 2-million-gallon tank used for filming water scenes.

 - Some parts of the Warner Bros.
 Studios are off-limits to photography, such as the sound stages where movies and television shows are filmed.
 The tour guide will stow your cameras in these areas.